Default Address, Catchall

 If you see the following message in cPanel when you click on the Default Address icon, this is because you are on either a Shared or Reseller hosting plan:

-An alternative, for customers on Shared and Reseller hosting, is to set up email forwarding.
+An alternative for customers on Shared and Reseller hosting is to set up email forwarding.
 You can refer to our guide on How to Create/Delete an Email Forwarder in cPanel for more information.

-Set Up Catchall
+How To Set Up a Catchall Email

 For VPS and Dedicated Server customers, once activated, you can set up a catchall email address by doing the following:

 - Discard with error to sender (at SMTP time): Choose this option if you wish for the emails to bounce back to the sender with a specified error message.
-You may choose the failure message that is given in the bounceback by filling out the Failure Message box.
+You may choose the failure message given in the bounceback by filling out the Failure Message box.

 - Click the Advanced Options link to see the additional options you may choose for your default address.

 - The Pipe to a program option will send the email to a script of your choice.
 When piping to a program, you should enter a path relative to your home directory.
 If the script requires an interpreter such as Perl or PHP, you should omit the "/usr/bin/perl, or /usr/bin/php portion."
 Make sure that your script is executable and has the appropriate hashbang at the top of the script.
-If you do not know how to add the hashbang, just make sure to name your script file with the correct extension and you will be prompted to have the hashbang added automatically.
+If you do not know how to add the hashbang, make sure to name your script file with the correct extension, and you will be prompted to have the hashbang added automatically.

-- Click Change to complete the set up of the catchall address.
+- Click Change to complete the setup of the catchall address.